datarootsio/tutorial-great-expectations/README.md

 # Great Expectations tutorial

-## Requirements
+## Run using docker

-- Docker

-## Running the tutorial

-1. Run `./run.sh` in the terminal in this directory.
+If you have docker installed, you can pull our container to run the tutorial:
+    `docker pull dataroots/tutorial-great-expectations && docker run -it --rm -p 8888:8888 dataroots/tutorial-great-expectations`

+Alternatively, clone this repository and run `./run.sh`.

-2. Copy paste the URL on the last line of the output to your favorite web browser.
+Next, copy paste the URL on the last line of the output to your favorite web browser, and navigate to the `tutorial-great_expectations` notebook.
-3. Click on `work` on the webpage.
-4. Click on `tutorial-great_expectations.ipynb` on the webpage to open the tutorial notebook.
+Enjoy the ride!

+## Run without docker
+You'll need `jupyter` and `great_expectations` installed.
+They're available through pip.
+Clone the repository and run `jupyter notebook` in the root directory; then navigate to the `tutorial-great_expectations` notebook.

+## Acknowledgements
 Avocado dataset provided by the Hass Avocado Board, https://hassavocadoboard.com/volume-data-projections/ .